MUKESH-NANI-IT/Ebox/README.md

  learn and type it on ur own.❤️🧑‍💻

-The most efficient way to slove E-Box problems:
+The most efficient way to solve E-Box problems:

 1.Read a piece of problem.